pstreemaze/SEHAT/Sehat-Cost-Estimation-main/Sehat-Cost-Estimation-main/readme.md

 # Sehat Cost Estimation Model

-It is designed to predict the cost for many diseases from the database provided from Optum for Stratethon-2nd season.
+It is designed to predict the cost for many diseases from the database.
 This application is integrated inside the website of Sehat.

 ## Steps to predict the cost:-
 Step1.
 Click on cost prediction on Sehat website.